Shiba Inu: Appearance

-The urajiro (cream to white ventral color) is required in the following areas on all coat colors: on the sides of the muzzle, on the cheeks, inside the ears, on the underjaw and upper throat inside of legs, on the abdomen, around the vent and the ventral side of the tail.
+The breed's standard colors are red, sesame, black sesame, red sesame, black and tan, or cream.
+All have a cream to white ventral color, known as urajiro (裏白).
+Urajiro literally translates to "underside white".
+The urajiro is required in the following areas on all coat colors: on the sides of the muzzle, on the cheeks, inside the ears, on the underjaw and upper throat inside of legs, on the abdomen, around the vent and the ventral side of the tail.
 On reds: commonly on the throat, fore chest, and chest.
 On blacks and sesames: commonly as a triangular mark on both sides of the fore chest.